dmisol/flexatar-virtual-webcam/doc/README.md

 - **404** - user not found.

 ### Request Fields
+- "domain" - A whitelist of domains where the user token is valid.
+Example: `{"domain": ["localhost:8081", "my.website.com"]}`.

-`"restricted"` - restricted token not allow to creat or delete flexatars.
+- `"restricted"` - restricted token not allow to creat or delete flexatars.
 Use it for virtual assistants.

 ### Response Fields
 `"USER_TOKEN"` - must be delivered to browser for flexatar SDK functionality.